NashFP/computer-chess/jorendorff+cpp/README.md

     > side.

 *   Every chess AI needs a scoring algorithm, to compare the possible moves and decide which is best.
-Microchess has a fancy one.
+MicroChess has a fancy one.
 It likes for its pieces to have lots of available moves, and particularly for the queen to be mobile.
 It values attacking its opponent&rsquo;s high-value pieces.
 And it values attacking a large total value of material (it will totally fork your pieces with a knight given the chance).

-Microchess does *not* contain a general minimax algorithm.
+MicroChess does *not* contain a general minimax algorithm.
 From the
 manual:

 > With the exception of the capture tree, the MICROCHESS program